urosj/reflexive-organism-model/investigations/2025-11-Coherence.md

 Combined with the coherence tensor $K_{\mu\nu}$, regions with high $C$ and small $\nabla C$ act like “valleys” in the reflexive landscape: currents tend to flow along them with minimal dissipation (deep eigenmodes).
 Regions with steep $\nabla C$ are domain walls, boundaries between different patterns of being, where coherence is reconfigured (phase transitions, differentiation, decisions).

-Thus the **coherence field $C(x)$** is the scalar that tells you how much of the manifold’s curvature is actually _inhabited_ by reflexive structure at a given time.
+Thus, the **coherence field $C(x)$** is the scalar that tells you how much of the manifold’s curvature is actually _inhabited_ by reflexive structure at a given time.
 Geometry encodes the potential structure of the organism, the curvature that defines all admissible modes, attractor shapes, and compatibility pathways.
 Coherence is the realized structure, the portion of this latent geometry that is actually inhabited, stabilized, and maintained by reflexive feedback.
 Geometry is possibility while coherence is actuality.

 ## What if ...